santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 This way, you can ask the subscriber for consent to access his/her Graph API, Azure Management API, or any other API that is protected by Azure AD on the landing page, and separate the security for accessing the marketplace API from this interaction as good practice.
+The certification policy requires the use of "User.Read" for signing on the user, and [incremental consent](https://docs.microsoft.com/en-us/azure/active-directory/azuread-dev/azure-ad-endpoint-comparison#incremental-and-dynamic-consent) pattern should you need to request other permissions.

 ### Activating a Subscription